monika76five/Data-Confidentiality/README.md

     6. How did they evaluate the disclosure risks?
 Can you think of any other disclosure risks measures?

 4. Start thinking about your course project!
 What public use datasets that you think are risky?
 It might be a good idea to find appropriate datasets as soon as you can.

+**Make sure to use an R script / R Markdown file to document your work and bring your laptop to class.
+Also, write down any questions / comments you have and bring them to class for discussion.**